jamesplease/redux-resource/README.md

 #### SUCCEED action type

-This will update the metadata for the affected resources to be in an `xhrStatuses.SUCCEED` state.
+This will update the metadata for the affected resources to be in an `requestStatuses.SUCCEED` state.
 It will also update the resources themselves in your store.

 For reads and writes, the data that you pass in will replace existing data in